"I'm a lifetime student of the human nature of customers while in the process of making complex purchase decisions."

 Steve went on to be a top sales producer for a billion-dollar software company and was promoted into management to imprint his “selling model” on other salespeople within the organization.
 As vice president of sales later, Steve successfully trained his salespeople on the sales strategies and communication skills that are necessary to close large complex accounts.

-Steve is also the author of The Real Story of Informix Software and Phil White: Lessons in Business and Leadership for the Executive Team (2005).
-Based upon the six years he worked at Informix, the book is a Silicon Valley sales, marketing, and executive leadership case study.
-It chronicles the meteoric rise of Informix Software, how it became a technology giant, and the scandal that ultimately led to its spectacular fall.
+The Real Story of Informix Software and Phil White: Lessons in Business and Leadership for the Executive Team -- This book is a Silicon Valley sales, marketing, and executive leadership case study.
+It chronicles the meteoric rise of Informix Software and how it became a billion dollar technology giant.

-Steve is a regular contributor to the Harvard Business Review and the Software Sales Journal.
+Steve is a regular contributor to the Harvard Business Review.
 His “Heavy Hitter Sales Blog” is the top-ranked business-to-business sales blog and one of the most popular sales blogs according to Alltop.com and Blogs.com.

 Steve is also a noted sales effectiveness researcher who has conducted studies on sales organization best practices, key trends, and top salesperson performance.
 His published research includes: